Personal Licence grant

 If the application for a premises licence includes consent to sell alcohol, a Designated Premises Supervisor (DPS) must be named on the application form.
 This is the person that will be the first point of contact for the Council or Responsible Authorities should they have concerns regarding the operation of the premises.
 This ensures there is always one specified individual who can be readily identified at a premises where a premises licence is in force.
 This person will usually be responsible for the day-to-day running of the premises.

-A person cannot become a DPS unless he is also a personal licence holder.
+A person cannot become a DPS unless they are also a personal licence holder.

 Although qualifying clubs do not need a DPS to supply alcohol to members and their guests, this exemption does not apply if the premises are hired out for functions such as wedding receptions and birthday parties.
 A full Premises Licence is required for these activities (unless only a small number of events are held, which can be authorised under a Temporary Event Notice) and therefore a DPS would also be required in these circumstances.